Quantitative and empirical demonstration of the Matthew effect in a study of career longevity: Quantitative Model

-Employees begin their career with their first opportunity $x_{0}\equiv 1$, and make random forward progress through time to career position $x \geq 1$.
-Let $P(x,t)$ be the probability that at time $t$ an individual is at career position $x$.
-Because the progress rate $g(x)$ depends only on $x$, $P(x,t)$ assumes the familiar Poisson form, but with the insertion of $g(x)$ as the rate parameter,
+Employees begin their career at the starting career position $x_{0}\equiv 1$, and make random forward progress through time to career position $x \geq 1$, as illustrated in Fig.~1.
+Career longevity is then defined as the final location $x \equiv x_{T}$ along the career ladder at the time of retirement $T$.
+Let $P(x\vert T)$ be the conditional probability that at stopping time $T$ an individual is at the final career position $x_{T}$.
+For simplicity, we assume that the progress rate $g(x)$ depends only on $x$.
+As a result, $P(x\vert T)$ assumes the familiar Poisson form, but with the insertion of $g(x)$ as the rate parameter,